intermine/internships/guidance/students-accepted.md

 >Rarely, interns work less than full-time, or cannot work for all 12 weeks.
 In that case, interns will need to arrange an internship extension with their mentor.
 Internships cannot be extended for more than 5 weeks.

+If you're affected by COVID-19 and have exams or other things going on, reducing your hours is fine, but always make sure your mentors know what to expect.

 ## Outreach

 We'd love to host blog posts about yourself, the work you're planning to do, or work you have done.
 Equally, if you're tweeting or blogging on a personal blog and would like us to link to it / mention you / etc., poke your mentor and we'll give you a shout-out.